cohuynhh/AWS_Certified_Developer_Notes/2018 - Group 2/02_Overview.md

 #### Polly
 - Takes text and turns it into speech
-- choose from different languages, regions, accents
+- Choose from different languages, regions, accents

 #### Rekognition
 - Video and images, uploads a file to it and it will tell you what is in that file